 Natural Killer cells are cells in our bodies that we need to get rid of structures that could otherwise cause problems in the body, i.e. tumors, cancers, etc. However when these NKC are at increased levels in the uterine lining or endometrium,(and there is controversy over what increased is because they numbers differ significantly in different parts of the cycle) they might be actually mistaking the embryo for a foreign body and attacking it, not allowing it to implant.
 However more needs to be learned about the NKC in the uterine lining because it does appear to be different than the NKC in other parts of the body, and therefore what actually happens is unknown and maybe much more complex or simplified than what researchers now surmise.

-Remember, the immune system’s response is meant to get rid of all foreign invaders in your system to keep you healthy.
-If your body looks at the fertilised egg as a foreign invader then it may try to get rid of it.
+Remember, the immune system’s response is meant to get rid of foreign invaders in your system to keep you healthy.
+If your body looks at the fertilized egg as a foreign invader then it may try to get rid of it.
 In some cases because the fetus wouldn’t have survived or it has a chromosomal defect the body will get rid of the pregnancy for this reason.

-Elevated Natural Killer Cells in the endometrial lining may be an issue for you if you have had recurrent miscarriages or many missed conceptions (fertilisations that just don’t seem to take), or several IVF attempts where you seem to produce good quality embryos but they just don’t attach.
+Elevated Natural Killer Cells in the endometrial lining may be an issue for you if you have had recurrent miscarriages or many missed conceptions (fertilizations that just don’t seem to take), or several IVF attempts where you seem to produce good quality embryos but they just don’t attach.

-I would still talk to your fertility specialist about this issue if you have had several IVF cycles with good embryos but no implantation, recurrent miscarriages or long cycles where your temps are elevated past the normal 14 day luteal phase but then drop out and you begin menstruating 16, 17, 18 days post ovulation.
+I would still talk to your fertility specialist about this issue to see what their thoughts are if you have had several IVF cycles with good embryos but no implantation, recurrent miscarriages or long cycles where your temps are elevated past the normal 14 day luteal phase but then drop out and you begin menstruating 16, 17, 18 days post ovulation.

 Studies have shown that fish oil is beneficial to help address autoimmune issues.
 We recommend fish oil that has gone thru the procedure to remove as much mercury as possible.

 Vitamin E is also an excellent choice but should always be taken in synergy with other supplements to create the best effect for the body.